Tzaphproject/mjsMongoDB/README.md

 *I'll be testing, refining & updating it in the forthcoming days? weeks? months?*

 # MeteorJS MongoDB docker image
-I have created this docker image as part of a multiple set of images I plan to use on my server to deploy MeteorJS applications.
+I have created this docker image as part of a multiple set I plan to use on my server.
+The pla is to deploy MeteorJS applications using docker containers.

 This particular image defines a Mongo database using replica sets (here named: *meteormongo*) for Oplog tailing.

 @see http://www.manuel-schoebel.com/blog/meteorjs-and-mongodb-replica-set-for-oplog-tailing

+This container could be used by multiple (and probably individual) application containers linking to it for their data store requirements.

-The following port and data volume will be exposed:
+The following port and data volume will be exposed (if -P or -p flag is used):

     # port  : 27017 (container)
     # volume: /data/db (container)

+To use container linking, please read the docker guides or refer to the quick examples and descriptions done below.
-Using the commands listed below, you'll be able to build the image, install it with host mappings (port & data volume mount point) & control it.
+The commands listed below will show you how to build the image, install it with host mappings (port & data volume mount point), control it, etc.

-*All commands listed below should be ran as root (#) or if ran as a normal user ($) using sudo.*
+*All commands listed below should be ran as root (# prompt) or if ran as a normal user ($ prompt), pre-pended by sudo.*

 # Image manipulation
 ## Building
-Run the following command in the project's folder:
+Run the following command in the project's folder to build a new image if you have modified the scripts or Dockerfile:

-*NB: make sure you replace the username/imageName by your own.*
+*NB: make sure you replace the username/imageName by your own if you are not a contributor.*

     # docker build -t tzaphkiel/mjsmongodb .

 ## Upload
-*NB: this part is automated by Github and Docker hub and is listed here fore reference only.*

-    # docker images
-    REPOSITORY             TAG                 IMAGE ID            CREATED             VIRTUAL SIZE tzaphkiel/mjsmongodb   latest              47f8058eb460        About an hour ago   367.6 MB

-    # docker tag tzaphkiel/mjsmongodb:v0.1
-    # docker push tzaphkiel/mjsmongodb
+*This section is not available anymore as the project is built and uploaded automatically by Github with Docker hub.
+One can refer to the docker guides for reference if need be.*

 ## Installation
+**using port publishing on the host:**

+*(i.e.: the container has to be accessed by the host system not another container)*

     # docker run -d -p 27016:27017 --name mjsMongoDB -v /opt/mjsMongoDB/:/data/db tzaphkiel/mjsmongodb

+**Using container linking:**
+*(i.e.: the container has only to be accessed by other docker containers)*

+    # docker run -d --name mjsMongoDB -v /opt/mjsMongoDB/:/data/db tzaphkiel/mjsmongodb

+*NB: this can (and will be) pushed even further, by not exposing a local volume but a container volume (later)*

 ## Post-installation
 **Start**